What Is a Commercial Registered Agent?

 We recommend using a professional service to maintain privacy and save time that can be spent on other business needs.
 For more information, see our What Is a Registered Agent? and Can I Be My Own Registered Agent? guides.

 Looking for the best registered agent service online to help your business stay compliant and meet important filing deadlines?
-We compare the top registered agent services and provide a side-by-side view of the main features you should care about when choosing among registered agent services.
+We compare the top services and provide a side-by-side view of the main features you should care about when choosing a services.

-ZenBusiness is the best registered agent service based on overall quality.
-The company provides features like a full year of included registered agent service with LLC formation.
-If you just need registered agent services, ZenBusiness offers an unbeatable price of $99 per year.
-Learn more with our ZenBusiness Registered Agent Service review.
+Northwest is the best based on overall quality.
+The company provides features like a full year of included service with LLC formation for completing business entity filings.
+If you just need agent services, Northwest offers services at $125 per year.
+Learn more with our Northwest review.

 How to Choose a Registered Agent in Your State

-To learn more about registered agent requirements in your state, visit our state registered agent guides:
+To learn more about requirements in your state, visit our state guides:

-A commercial registered agent has filed a registered agent listing statement, whereas a noncommercial registered agent has not.
+A commercial registered agent has filed a registered agent listing statement, whereas a noncommercial has not.